 Finding The Differences

-With the annual fee card, since you earn 2x points regardless of what type of purchase you make, you will always enjoy the peace of mind knowing you’re effectively maximizing your rewards potential.
+With the annual fee card, you’ll earn a solid 2x miles per dollar spent regardless of what type of purchase you make.
 On the flip side, with the no fee card, you’ll need to consider the fact that only travel & dining purchases will reap the most benefits.

 A 4-Year Comparison: 2x on All Purchases vs. 1x on All Purchases